 There’s plenty to get used to when it comes to living in a new country.
 The language, transportation, and cultural customs all require some navigating and flexibility.
 Another unfamiliar element that’s often overlooked?
 Food!

-Many of us love Panama for the wide range of local and international cuisines that are available in the country’s thousands of great restaurants.
+Many of us love Panama for the wide range of local and international cuisines that are available.
 When it comes to food shopping, though, it can be hard to know where to start.

 To make matters simpler, we’ve compiled the ultimate guide to grocery shopping in Panama.
-Keep reading to find out about the top merchants you need to know about for all of your food shopping needs.
-From the modern supermarket chains to the small independent grocers and farmers markets, this list has got it all.
-There are even specialty supermarkets including a handful of Kosher grocery stores, a fantastic seafood market in Casco Viejo, and a number of great local produce markets where you can pick up fresh Panamanian herbs, fruits, veggies, and flowers.
+Keep reading to find out about the top merchants you need to know about for all your food shopping needs.
+From modern supermarket chains to small independent grocers and farmer’s markets.
+This list has got it all!

 Regardless of what you’re looking for, you’ll know where to find it after reading this post.
 So let’s get started!

 (Watch the video below or read on to learn more)

 Like anywhere, Panama has a handful of large supermarket chains that dominate.
 In this case, there are four: Riba Smith, Rey, Super 99, and Pricesmart.

 While there are subtle differences between them, each will provide everything you need.
 Depending on the store and location, this may also include a pharmacy, a deli, and prepared foods.